CloudBoost/developers/en/cache/basiccache.md

 To get size of the cache, you need to call the size property on the <span class="tut-snippet">CB.CloudCache</span> .

-size property returns the size of the cache in kilobytes(kb).
+Size property returns the size of the cache in kilobytes(kb).

 ==JavaScript==
 <span class="js-lines" data-query="size">